loganzzz7/portfolio/README.md

 # 🧑‍💻 Logan Zhang's Personal Portfolio

-A minimalist, responsive portfolio built using vanilla HTML, CSS, and JavaScript — hosted on GitHub Pages.
+A minimalist, responsive portfolio built using HTML, CSS, and JavaScript — hosted on GitHub Pages.

 ## ✨ Features